GustavoHenriqueSant/WebSTAMP_with_import_export_modules/readme.md

 Laravel is accessible, yet powerful, providing tools needed for large, robust applications.
 A superb inversion of control container, expressive migration system, and tightly integrated unit testing support give you the tools you need to build any application with which you are tasked.

+## Prerequisites

+For execution of all commands, it is necessary the use of [Composer](https://getcomposer.org/download/) and [Node.js](https://nodejs.org/en/download/)

 ## Installation

 ```